Scattering Screen, 2016

 h.
 108 in x w.
 216 in x d.
 28 in (274 x 548 x 71 cm)

-Commissioned by Blue Star Contemporary Art Museum
+Originally commissioned by Blue Star Contemporary Art Museum, Collection of Crystal Bridges Museum of American Art

 Blue Star Contemporary is pleased to partner with the San Antonio Botanical Garden to present a newly commissioned artwork by renowned Brooklyn-based artist, Alyson Shotz.
 For her yearlong exhibition at the Garden, Shotz has conceived a large-scale freestanding steel sculpture, which will interact with viewers and its natural surroundings.
 Known for ethereal artworks that build on natural phenomena and play with human perception, her piece for the Garden is a site-specific installation that encourages viewers to engage with the Garden landscape in new ways.